victor-homyakov/recaps/README.md

-Recaps 0.6
+Recaps 0.7
 ------------------------------------

-This simple program allows you to switch between languages using the mostly-unused CapsLock key instead of the clumsy Alt+Shift combination.
+This simple program allows you to switch between languages using the mostly-unused CapsLock key.

 Just press CapsLock and the language will change.
 You can use Alt-CapsLock if you still need the old CapsLock action - to write a lot of text in capital letters.

 If you accidentally typed some text in the wrong layout, Ctrl-Capslock should fix it.

 If you have more than two languages installed, you can select the ones you want to cycle through if you right click the application's icon.

+Also it improves language switching using Alt-Shift combination: LeftAlt-LeftShift will always switch to the first language installed, while RightAlt-RightShift will always switch to the second.

 Enjoy!